-- 1. To support the child's or young person's development in ways that will foster security, confidence and independence - 2.
-To raise the awareness of all staff of the need to safeguard pupils and of their responsibilities in identifying and reporting possible cases of abuse - 3.
+- I. To support the child's or young person's development in ways that will foster security, confidence and independence - 2.
+To raise the awareness of all staff of the need to safeguard students and of their responsibilities in identifying and reporting possible cases of abuse - 3.
 To raise awareness of all staff on how to manage the requirement to maintain an appropriate level of confidentiality; staff should never promise a child that they will not tell anyone about an allegation - 4.
-To provide a systematic means to monitor pupils known or thought to be at risk of harm - 5.
+To provide a systematic means to monitor students known or thought to be at risk of harm - 5.
 To emphasise the need for excellent levels of communication between all members of staff - 6.
 To develop a structured procedure that will be followed by all staff in cases of suspected abuse - 7.
-To develop and promote effective working relationships with other agencies, especially early help, social services, prevent, channel programme and the police
+To develop and promote effective working relationships with other agencies, especially Early Help, social services, Prevent, Channel programme and the police

 Throughout this policy, the word 'child' will be used.
-The Children Acts 1989 and 2004 define a child as anyone who has not yet reached his/her 18th birthday.
+The Children Acts 1989 and 2004 define a child as anyone who has not yet reached his/her eighteenth birthday.

-Despite this, as set out in Education and Training (Welfare of Children) Act 2021, the updated Keeping Children Safe in Education (KCSIE) 2022 legislation now applies to providers of post-16 education.
-The guidance states our policies must be 'exercised with a view to safeguarding and promoting the welfare of children receiving education or training at the Academy', meaning that all students, including that those that have reached their 18th birthday are supported via consistent internal safeguarding procedures.
+Despite this, as set out in Education and Training (Welfare of Children) Act 2021, KCSIE applies to providers of post-16 education.
+The guidance states our policies must be 'exercised with a view to safeguarding and promoting the welfare of children receiving education or training at the Academy', meaning that all students, including that those that have reached their eighteenth birthday are supported via consistent internal safeguarding procedures.
 We acknowledge that this does not defer from legal differences between supporting a child and an adult.